Back To All Subscriptions

 Blog

-How to Wash Your Sleeping Bag in a Washing Machine
+How to Clean Sleeping Bags in a Washing Machine

 1. Use a mild detergent, like our Stain & Odor Laundry Pods.

-3. Most sleeping bags can go in the dryer on a low temperature.
+3. Most sleeping bags can go in the dryer at a low temperature.
 An oversized, commercial dryer will be more effective in getting it completely dry.
+You may need to run several cycles.
+Add a Wool Dryer Ball or two to help speed up drying time and keep the fill fluffy and evenly distributed!

 Pro Tip: Try the Laundromat for an oversized front-loading machine, which has a rotating drum instead of an agitator.
 Do not use a top-loading machine, because its agitator can tangle strings and straps and cause additional damage to your sleeping bag.

-How to Wash Your Sleeping Bag in the Bathtub
+How to Clean Sleeping Bags in a Bathtub

-1. Place the sleeping bag in the tub and fill with warm water and mild detergent.
+1. Place the sleeping bag in the tub and fill with warm water.

-3. Now step in and push the bag down with your feet to submerge it completely.
+3. Step in and push the bag down with your feet to submerge it completely.
 Move the bag around with your hands to gently clean it.
 This step is a great way to get the kids involved!

 4. Follow up this step with a cold rinse to remove all suds.